mbruel/ngPost/README.md

 # ngPost

-command line usenet poster for binaries developped in C++/QT</br>
+command line / GUI Usenet poster for binaries developped in C++/QT</br>
 it is designed to be as fast as possible and offer all the main features to post data easily and safely.</br>
-since v1.1, a minimalist GUI has been added on request

 Releases are available for: Linux 64bit, Windows (both 32bit and 64bit), MacOS.
-It will soon be available for Android...
+It will soon be available for Raspbian, Android then iOS...

 Here are the main features and advantages of ngPost:
 -   **full obfuscation of the Article Header** : the Subject will be a UUID (as the msg-id) and a random Poster will be used. **Be Careful**, using this, you won't be able to find your post on Usenet (or any Indexers) if you lose the NZB file.
 But using this method is **completely safe**, **no need to obfuscate your files or even use a password**.
 -   **compress using RAR** (external command) with random **name obfuscation** and password and **generate par2** before posting
+-   **par2 is included in the package** but you can use another tool (like Multipar) if you wish using the PAR2_CMD and PAR2_ARGS keywords in the config file
 -   support **multiple files** and **multiple folders**
 -   support **several servers** (using config file or the HMI) with each **several connections** (supporting ssl)
 -   spread those connection on **several threads**.
 By default the number of cores of the station but you can set the number if you fancy.